Max Verstappen: 2021: Successful title battle with Hamilton

 At the United States Grand Prix, Verstappen took pole position in qualifying, edging Hamilton by 0.209 seconds.
 Verstappen won the race and extended his lead in the Drivers' Championship to twelve points as Hamilton finished second with the fastest lap.
 At the 2021 Mexico City Grand Prix, Verstappen qualified third with a gap to pole-sitter Bottas of 0.350 seconds.
 Verstappen's main rival Hamilton qualified second.
 At the start, Verstappen took the lead from Bottas and Hamilton into turn 1, and won the race; and as a result extended his lead in the championship to 19 points.

 Verstappen and Hamilton each entered the final round of the championship—the at Yas Marina—on exactly 369.5 points, with Verstappen leading on countback.
 Verstappen qualified on pole position by nearly four-tenths of a second, but had a slow start and lost the lead to Hamilton into turn one.
-He attempted to re-pass Hamilton at turn six, who controversially cut the track and maintained the lead without penalty; the stewards deemed no advantage was gained, amidst Verstappen and Red Bull's complaints.
-Verstappen was trailing Hamilton by over 10 seconds until a safety car was called with five laps remaining, following a crash involving Nicholas Latifi.
-The withdrawal of the safety car and subsequent resumption of the race with one lap remaining was met with further controversy; race director Michael Masi only allowed a certain number of lapped cars through, saving time to allow the race to be restarted once the track had been cleared.
-Verstappen passed Hamilton at turn five of the final lap of the race to become the first World Drivers' Champion from the Netherlands and the 34th overall.
-Mercedes protested and stated intention to appeal the race results, arguing all lapped cars should have been allowed to pass under the regulations, but Red Bull counter-argued that this was not specified in the regulations with the word "any" used as opposed to "all".
-The protest was subsequently rejected, confirming Verstappen as the World Drivers' Champion; the FIA amended the wording of the rule from 2022 onwards.
-Verstappen was named the best driver of the season by Autosport and The Race, whilst also topping official polls of fellow drivers and team principals.
+He attempted to re-pass Hamilton at turn six, who cut the track but was not penalised and maintained the lead.
+The stewards deemed that no advantage was gained, amidst Verstappen's and Red Bull's complaints.
+Verstappen was trailing Hamilton by over 10 seconds until a safety car was deployed with five laps remaining.
+The ending of the safety car and subsequent resumption of the race for one single lap caused significant controversy; race director Michael Masi allowed all lapped cars between Hamilton and Verstappen to unlap themselves, but no other.
+He also restarted the race for the next lap in supposed contravention to the rulebook.
+Verstappen passed Hamilton at turn five of the final lap of the final race to become the first World Drivers' Champion from the Netherlands and the 34th overall.
+Mercedes' protests were dismissed by the stewards and Verstappen was provisionally confirmed as world champion, pending any appeal.
+Having initially lodged their intention, Mercedes later decided not to submit an appeal of the race results.
+Verstappen was named the best driver of the season by Autosport and The Race, whilst also topping polls of fellow drivers and team principals.
 Mark Hughes of Motor Sport also ranked Verstappen first, describing his season as a "stunning combination of speed and racecraft, totally fearless, incredible tenacity and ability to comeback from adversity".